-Dedicated-Use Building: A building that is built for the primary intention of housing battery energy storage system equipment, is classified as Group F-[1] occupancy as defined in the State Building Code, and complies with the following:
+Dedicated-Use Building: A building that is built for the primary intention of housing battery energy storage system equipment, and complies with the following:

-- 1) The building's only use is battery energy storage, energy generation, and other electrical grid-related operations. - 2) No other occupancy types are permitted in the building. - 3) Occupants in the rooms and areas containing battery energy storage systems are limited to personnel that operate, maintain, service, test, and repair the battery energy storage system and other energy systems - 4) Administrative and support personnel are permitted in areas within the buildings that do not contain battery energy storage system, provided the following: - a.
-The areas do not occupy more than 10 percent of the building area of the story in which they are located. - b.
+- 1) The building's only use is battery energy storage, energy generation, and other electrical grid-related operations. - 2) No other occupancy types are permitted in the building. - 3) Occupants in the rooms and areas containing battery energy storage systems are limited to personnel that operate, maintain, service, test, and repair the battery energy storage system and other energy systems. - 4) Administrative and support personnel are permitted in areas within the buildings that do not contain battery energy storage system, provided the following: - a.
+The areas do not occupy more than 10 percent of the building area of the story in which they are located.

+b.
 A means of egress is provided from the administrative and support use areas to the public way that does not require occupants to traverse through areas containing battery energy storage systems or other energy system equipment.